valleyofdoom/PC-Tuning/README.md

 Windows schedules interrupts and DPCs on CPU 0 for several kernel-mode modules by default.
 In any case, scheduling many tasks on a single CPU can introduce additional overhead and increased jitter due to them competing for CPU time.
 To alleviate this, affinities can be configured to isolate given modules from disturbances including servicing time-sensitive modules on underutilized CPUs instead of clumping everything on a single CPU.

 - Use the xperf DPC/ISR report generated by the xperf-dpcisr.bat script to analyze which CPUs kernel-mode modules are being serviced on.
 You can not manage affinities if you do not know what is running and which CPU(s) they are running on to begin with.
 The same concept applies to user-mode threads.
-Additionally, verify whether interrupt affinity policies are performing as expected by analysing per-CPU usage for the module in question while the device is busy
+Additionally, verify whether interrupt affinity policies are performing as expected by analyzing per-CPU usage for the module in question while the device is busy

 - Additionally, core-to-core-latency benchmarks can assist with decision-making in terms of affinity management